FLSA STATUS: Non-Exempt

 REPORTS TO: Director of Development

-ESSENTAL DUTIES AND RESPONSIBILITIES:
+DUTIES & RESPONSIBILITIES:

-- Assist managing stewardship outreach efforts and calendars
+- Assist managing stewardship outreach efforts and calendars.

-- Organize grant preparation and follow-up
+- Organize grant preparation and follow-up.

-- Other duties as assigned
+- Other duties as assigned.

-- Enthusiasm for the Oklahoma Hall of Fame’s mission to tell Oklahoma’s story through its people
+- Enthusiasm for the Oklahoma Hall of Fame’s mission to tell Oklahoma’s story through its people.

 PHYSICAL DEMANDS: While performing the duties of this job, the employee is regularly required to sit and stand; must have visual acuity to read and draft reports, memorandums, and other printed matter, and must be able to lift up to 50 pounds.